Project Update 9-11-2017

-Work began the week of June 19, 2017 on the Wiggle Project.
-The work is scheduled to be completed in late December 2017.
+Work began on the project in late June and is scheduled to be complete in late December 2017.

 The goal for the Wiggle Neighborhood Green Corridor is to create a route that is comfortable for all who walk, bike and live along the wiggle.
 Through bulb-outs, raised crosswalks and improved left turns for bicyclists, the completed project will ensure that pedestrians feel safe crossing the street, minimize congestion from motor vehicles and encourage slow, safe speeds from all roadway users.
 The project is funded by the 2011 Road Repaving and Street Safety Bond, the Proposition K Gas Tax and the San Francisco Public Utilities Commission Wastewater Bonds.